 One young Christian single man commented that the visual temptation he experiences is more like having a chocolate cake on every flat surface in the house – meaning, everywhere he looks, there is visual temptation to lust because many women are dressed provocatively, even in the church.

-As women, we are mostly not wired to be visual the way they are, we are more about words and romance (so we are much more tempted by romantic novels, chick flicks and love songs, although an increasing number of women are struggling with porn addiction, too).
+As women, we are mostly not wired to be visual the way they are, we are more about words and romance (so we are tend to be more tempted by romantic novels, chick flicks and love songs, although an increasing number of women are struggling with porn addiction, too).

 WHAT?
 ME?
 IMMODEST?